d-michail/python-jgrapht/docs/api/graph_factories.rst

 Directed Acyclic Graph (DAG)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A directed acyclic graph is a directed graphs with no cycles.
+A directed acyclic graph is a directed graph with no cycles.
 The following function creates such a graph with dynamically enforces the property and maintains a topological ordering of the vertices.
 The returned graph is iterable and returns topological ordering iterators.